Angel Canino

 Also, she is playing as an outside hitter for the De La Salle Lady Spikers in the University Athletic Association of the Philippines and has played for the Philippines women's national Under-23 volleyball team in the 2019 Women's Volleyball Kor Royal Cup held in Thailand.

-Personal life
+Early life & Education

 Canino was born in Bacolod to volleyball coach parents.
-She studied at Bacolod Tay Tung High School then transferred to De La Salle Santiago Zobel School and played in the UAAP juniors volleyball tournament where she was awarded as one-time Seasons MVP, and two-time Best Outside Hitter.
+She studied at Bacolod Tay Tung High School then transferred to De La Salle Santiago Zobel School to play in the UAAP girls' volleyball division.
+She is currently taking a degree in American Studies at De La Salle University.